raulbaciulescu/coffee-shop-be/README.md

-# Coffee Shop Backend Service
+# Daily Brew Coffee Shop Backend

 ## What is this App
 This application is a backend service for a coffee shop, built using Java and Spring Boot.
 It connects to a PostgreSQL database to manage coffee shop data and provides APIs for the frontend application.
 The application also handles file uploads and integrates with Azure Storage for storing images.